 - Create a new database table or open an existing one.

-- In the Import and link section, select New data source.
+- In the Import and Link section, select New Data Source.

-- Click From file.
+- Click From file and select Text file.

-- Select Browse, navigate to the relevant CSV file and double-click it.
+- In the new window that opens, select Browse, navigate to the relevant CSV file and double-click it.

 - Tick the First Row Contains Field Names checkbox.